kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Proposal

-The proposal is to add an optional `SetConditionReason` field to the `PodFailurePolicyRule`.
+The proposal is to add an optional `SetConditionReason` field to the `PodFailurePolicyRule` that is used to set the `Reason` field on the `JobFailed` condition when a Job fails because of a pod failure policy rule match.

 If unset, it will default to `PodFailurePolicy`, which is the current [reason](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/staging/src/k8s.io/api/batch/v1/types.go?L542) the Job controller uses when a PodFailurePolicy triggers a Job failure.